Our Favorite Ways to Brew Coffee at the Campsite

 Speaking of the perfect camp coffee, everyone has their own preferences, and here are some of our favorite ways to make coffee at your campsite.

 Aside from instant coffee packets, this is probably the simplest and easiest way to make coffee, especially when you’re backpacking with limited gear.
 The only tools you’ll need are something to boil water in and a heating source.

 First, fill your vessel with water and bring it to a boil.
 Remove it from the heat source and let the water cool for approximately 30 seconds (or until it stops boiling.)
 Stir in two Tablespoons of ground coffee per serving and let everything rest for two minutes.

 Stir the coffee again, then rest for an additional two minutes.
-After the grounds have settled to the bottom, pour the delicious nectar slowly into a mug, taking care to avoid getting the grounds into your cup.
+Add a dash of cold water to help settle the grounds to the bottom.
+Pour the delicious nectar slowly into a mug, taking care to avoid getting the grounds into your cup.

 Making pour-over coffee while camping